-R/616/0610
+Unit Reference R/616/0610

-Entry 3
+Level Entry 3

-2
+Credit Value 2

-15 hours
+Guided Learning 15 hours

-Learners will be able to demonstrate understanding of basic words and key phrases in familiar situations spoken in the target language.
+Unit Summary Learners will be able to demonstrate understanding of basic words and key phrases in familiar situations spoken in the target language.
 Learners will also be able to extract specific details from a passage spoken in the target language.
 Learners must not use a dictionary in this unit.

-Assessment Criteria (1.1 to 2.2)
+Learning Outcomes (1 to 2) Assessment Criteria (1.1 to 2.2)

-The learner can
+The learner will The learner can

+1. Be able to recognise and understand basic words and short phrases expressed orally in the target language.
 1.1 Listen to at least 8 phrases in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. a negative statement d. a simple question form e. expressions of like / dislike f. basic numbers (at least 1-1000).
 1.2 Demonstrate understanding of the above, by answering in English a minimum of 5 questions set in English.

+2. Be able to extract specific details from given material expressed orally in the target language.
 2.1 Listen to a short passage in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. basic numbers (at least 1-1000) d. a negative statement e. basic link words in everyday use.
 2.2 Demonstrate understanding of the above by noting in English at least 5 specific details.

-UK Occupational Language Standards 2010: Understand: Basic, Performance Criteria 1-7 Common European Framework: A1 Listening
+UK Occupational Language Standards 2013: Understand: Basic, Performance Criteria 1-7 Common European Framework: A1 Listening